Interior Construction Drawings for Minimalist Homes

 Minimalist house in Finland by Avanto Architects

-- Geometric shape in crucifix form
+- Geometric crucifix shape

 - Efficient, open floor plan